 Creative Advertising MA

-Build your capabilities as a strategically minded art director or copywriter.
-You’ll learn in an environment replicating a full-service advertising agency, where you’ll develop the creativity and key skills to forge a successful advertising career.
+Build your capabilities as a strategically minded advertising creative.
+You’ll enter an intensive environment replicating a full- service advertising agency, where you’ll develop the creativity and key skills to forge a successful advertising career.

 |Course Duration||1 year|

-Working in copywriter and art director creative teams, you’ll create advertising from your very first week, taking on projects based on real agency briefs.
-On top of developing an understanding of conception and strategy, you’ll also learn the vital skills essential to any advertising role - like IT training, negotiation and presenting ideas.
-You’ll graduate equipped with a professional portfolio and the contacts you need to win the job you want.
+Working collaboratively in teams, you’ll create innovative advertising from your very first week, tackling real agency briefs.
+While developing a keen understanding of conception and strategy, you’ll learn the vital skills essential to any creative advertising role — like IT training, negotiation and presenting ideas.

 What our graduates do

 The course has long-established links and presence in many of the world’s best agencies.
-Our alumni are working at agencies like Ogilvy and BBH, and in cities like London, New York, Sydney and Shanghai.
+Our alumni are working at agencies like Ogilvy, VCCP, McCann, Mother, BBH, Saatchi & Saatchi, BBDO and even the BBC.
+They can be found working in cities like London, Manchester, New York, Amsterdam, Mumbai, Sydney and Shanghai.

 What you'll learn